80 years after Auschwitz: Memory culture in Germany – DW – 01/26/2025

 Holocaust Remembrance Day for the victims of National Socialism was only instituted in Germany in 1996.
 It has never been designated a public holiday.

-The commemoration of Nazi crimes has often been targeted with hostility – especially by the extreme right, and right-wing populists in Germany.
-Jens Christian Wagner, Director of the Buchenwald and Mittelbau-Dora Memorial, a former Nazi concentration camp near Weimar, has taken a clear stance against the Alternative for Germany (AfD) party in Thuringia.
-He has said in the past that the party has far-right elements – and has written on X that he received threats.
+The commemoration of Nazi crimes has often been targeted with hostility — especially by the extreme right and right-wing populists in Germany.
+Jens-Christian Wagner, director of the Buchenwald and Mittelbau-Dora Memorial, a former Nazi concentration camp near Weimar, has taken a clear stance against the Alternative for Germany (AfD) party in Thuringia.
+In the past, Wagner has accused the party of containing far-right elements — and has written on X that he has received threats.

 "Almost all memorial sites face vandalism and Holocaust denial.
-But you also see the debate intensifying locally," says Veronika Hager from the Remembrance, Responsibility and Future (EVZ) Foundation, part of whose mission is to keep the memory of National Socialist persecution alive.
-"Statements we would have rejected ten years ago as relatively extreme in society as a whole, are now much more popular."
+But you also see the debate intensifying locally," said Veronika Hager from the Remembrance, Responsibility and Future (EVZ) Foundation, part of whose mission is to keep the memory of National Socialist persecution alive.
+"Statements we would have rejected 10 years ago as relatively extreme in society as a whole are now much more popular."

 Is the culture of remembrance failing?

 Michel Friedman is one of many journalists who, for years, have been drawing attention to growing antisemitism and racism.
-He is highly critical of the current "culture of remembrance".
-In an interview with the German news magazine Der Spiegel he said: "If we had done our homework, this shameless and brutal hatred of Jews would not be rampant."
+He is highly critical of the current "culture of remembrance."

+"If we had done our homework, this shameless and brutal hatred of Jews would not be rampant," he said in an interview with the German news magazine Der Spiegel.

+For him, as well as for Jewish organizations and associations in Germany, the "culture of remembrance" is too ritualized, too anchored in the past.

 "Instead, we have to realize that our antisemitism prevention concepts have failed in parts," he said.